ihodes/skr.io/docs/api.md

 XPath queries may only select text (not attributes), and JSONPath queries may not use array slicing, or array indices, or script expressions.
 (All of these features are in the works).

+### Appending to Texts

+To **append** to a text

+    curl http://skr.io/api/v.1/text/<text-id> -dtext="some text to append"

+(Or, with any other content type, the entire POST body will be appended, as per usual.)

+This can be used for ad hoc logging or storage of other stream-type data.